Jhora1985/Beast-mode-Ontology/README.md

 # Beast Mode Core Ontology

-A core ontology defining the fundamental entities and relationships in the Beast Mode system, with comprehensive SHACL constraints for data validation.
+The core ontology for the Beast Mode ecosystem, defining how agents, capabilities, and tasks are explicitly modeled and validated using RDF and SHACL.

 ## Overview

-Beast Mode is a system for modeling autonomous agents, their capabilities, and the tasks they can perform.
-This ontology provides the foundational structure for understanding how agents operate within the Beast Mode framework.
+Beast Mode is a declarative, ontology-first framework for modeling agents, what they are capable of, and the tasks those capabilities enable.

+Rather than treating agents as opaque executors or relying on implicit inference, Beast Mode emphasizes **explicit structure**:

+- Agents declare capabilities
+- Capabilities enable tasks
+- Tasks define clear inputs and outputs
+- Relationships are validated, not assumed

+This core ontology establishes the foundational vocabulary and constraints for the Beast Mode ecosystem.
+It is intentionally minimal, focusing on *what exists* and *how it may relate*, not on execution, orchestration, or runtime behavior.

-The ontology is implemented in **Turtle (TTL)** format with **SHACL (Shapes Constraint Language)** validation constraints, making it suitable for use in semantic web applications, knowledge graphs, and RDF-based systems.
+The ontology is implemented in **Turtle (TTL)** with **SHACL (Shapes Constraint Language)** constraints, allowing systems to validate data correctness, completeness, and architectural intent before any execution layer is involved.

+---

+## Design Principles

+The Beast Mode Core Ontology is guided by a small set of design principles:

+- **Declarative over inferred**
+  All relationships are explicitly stated.
+Inference is a downstream concern.

+- **Validation before execution**
+  SHACL constraints act as architectural guardrails, ensuring data correctness and intent alignment.

+- **Separation of concerns**
+  This ontology defines structure and meaning only.
+Messaging, networking, and execution live elsewhere.

+- **Composable, not monolithic**
+  The core ontology is designed to be extended by additional vocabularies and implementation layers.

+---

+## What This Ontology Is (and Is Not)

+**This ontology is:**
+- A semantic model for agents, capabilities, and tasks
+- A shared vocabulary for aligning humans and systems
+- A validation layer for architectural correctness

+**This ontology is not:**
+- An agent runtime
+- A workflow engine
+- An orchestration or scheduling system
+- An execution framework

+---

 ## Core Entities